 About the Commission

-On September 20, 2021, Governor Charlie Baker signed Executive Order No. 596, establishing the Commission on Clean Heat in the Commonwealth to advise the Baker-Polito Administration on a framework for long-term greenhouse gas emission reductions from heating fuels.
+On September 20, 2021, the Governor signed Executive Order No. 596, establishing the Commission on Clean Heat in the Commonwealth to advise the Administration on a framework for long-term greenhouse gas emission reductions from heating fuels.

 Meet the Commissioners